PKua007/rampack/README.md

 produce a clean output making it easier to incorporate into an automated workflow.
 Please note that long particles may interact not only with the nearest neighbors, meaning that the values calculated by this mode may be too low.
 More intelligent optimization, similar to the one done by `initialArrangement` input parameter will be added in the future.

+### trajectory

+The `optimize-distance` mode is used to analyze trajectories recorded during the simulation (see `recordingFilename` parameter description in `sample_inputs/integration.ini`).
+Using appropriate options (see `./rampack optimize-distance --help`) one can for example replay the simulation and calculate some observables which were not computed during the original run.

 ## Compilation